ProteinsWebTeam/interpro-docs/docs/entries_info.rst

 their structure, even if sequence similarity is low.
 This entry type contains signatures from the CATH-Gene3D and SUPERFAMILY member databases exclusively.

-|U| **Unintegrated** - member database signatures that might not yet be curated in InterPro, or might not reach InterPro's
-criteria for integration, but may still provide useful information.

 **************************
 Other entry and page types
 **************************